buffgecko12/dcp/README.md

    - if using gmail, add "anti-spoof" DNS record so mails don't route to SPAM

 ### Install
-Run build.py in the "dcp_repo" project to install the application.
+Run *build.py* in the *dcp_repo* project to install the application.

-This will create all the objects in the repository, initialize the data, configure Google Drive/Calendar and setup the web app.
+This will setup the repository, add the initial data, configure Google Drive/Calendar and setup the web app.

 ### Reference
 [Django 3 Install Guide]